rahilhasnani95/Angular_ToDoList/README.md

-# This is a Basic ToDo List Application build using Angular
+# This is a Basic ToDo List Application built using Angular

 # Todo